-The fraction of new vehicles equipped with fluorinated tanks is decreasing over the years.
+The fraction of new light duty vehicles (passenger cars and LCVs) equipped with fluorinated tanks is decreasing over the years.
 It is estimated to be about 35% in 2012 and is expected to be lower than 1% after 2020.
+L-category vehicles are mostly equipped with mono-layer fuel tanks.

-The mean emission factor (g/h) for small leakages is given by the following equation:
+The above permeation emission rates may also include emissions due to small leakages of fuel vapour and/or liquid fuel.